edshee/mlserver-example/README.md

 With both models now up and running on MLServer, we can use the samples from our test set to validate how accurate each of our models is.

-The following code sends a batch request (containing the test set) to each of the models and then compares the predictions received to the true labels.
-Doing this across the whole test set gives us a reasonably good measure for each model's accuracy, which will be printed.
+The following code sends a batch request (containing the full test set) to each of the models and then compares the predictions received to the true labels.
+Doing this across the whole test set gives us a reasonably good measure for each model's accuracy, which gets printed at the end.

 ```python
 import pandas as pd